Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 Somewhat yes, somewhat no. Both languages use their tools to work with data and apply algorithms but both of these tools have some differences.

 - LINQ is a built-in feature in the C# language that utilizes what is offered by .NET.
 It has its own keywords.
 STL is a part of the C++ standard library - it can be reimplemented from scratch - it is just a bunch of code.
-- LINQ primarily relies on runtime information, STL primarily relies on compile-time information.
+- LINQ primarily relies on runtime information, STL primarily relies on compile time information.
 - LINQ is designed to provide a uniform interface of working with various sources of data (databases, collections, documents, configuration files) and to allow various .NET components to implement a common interface.
 STL is designed on a lower level - it is made to provide a uniform way of working with containers and iterators.
 It is designed to write generic code that works and is compiled to as optimal machine code as possible for any data structure, regardless of its memory layout.

 ## Templates